 - Highly waterproof

-- It can be made of recycled polyester
+- It can include recycled polyester

 Silicone and polyurethane-coated nylon (sil/PU nylon): Nylon fabric coated on the face with silicone and coated inside with polyurethane.